qidi-community/Plus4-Wiki/content/system-tuning/README.md

-**NOTICE** - The following appears to cause issues with `xindi` and the filament load/unload macros.
-Please disable this script if you are currently using it.
-I am working on a solution
+**NOTICE 8th Jan 2025** - The original version of the tuning script had a compatibility issue with `xindi`.
+This has now been resolved.
+Please re-download and apply the updated tuning script if you installed a version prior to 8th Jan 2025.

 # Qidi Plus4 System Tuning